thien/specialk/logs.md

 - [ ] Train en-fr model and vice versa.
     - [x] Create dataset.
     - [x] ~~Disect prabhumboye en-fr model and compare differences.~~ Can confirm that they only release the weights.
+    - [x] EN-FR dataset is full of blank sequences (we can't have that!!!)
+I'll need to sort that out.
     - [ ] Actually start training the model.
-(You should build the telegram notifier while you're at it.)
+        - [x] Create `bash` script for handling this.
+        - [x] Train S model.
+(EN-FR and FR-EN)
+        - [ ] Perform `translation.py` tests (This is broken somehow.)
+    - [x] ~~Fix memory leak issue with larger datasets (Present on Transformer??)~~ It's caused by having no cap on the vocabulary size.
+    - [ ] Add scripts for `translation.py` with those models for the datasets.
+    - [ ] We should test performance on lowercase.

 - [ ] Test that you can train only the decoder.

 - [ ] Setup political data dataset for our models.
     - [x] Create `bash` script to automate the whole process of downloading and extracting.
     - [ ] ~~Create method to train classifier.~~ (Dataset is already made.)[http://tts.speech.cs.cmu.edu/style_models/political_classifier.tar] but you'll want to make sure that the classifier can use it.
     - [ ] Create method to preprocess political dataset for model training.
+(Need to check translated political data is there.)

 - [ ] Setup back-translation dataset for our transformer model.

+- [ ] Think about how the newspaper dataset can fit into our transformer models.
+- [x] Need to look into ethics of scraping each newspaper.
+- [ ] Analysis on article lengths.

 ## Done